-I confirm that these audited accounts were approved by the Audit Committee at the meeting held on x September 2015.
+I confirm that these audited accounts were approved by the Audit Committee at the meeting held on 7th September 2015.

-Councillor Jonathan Nunn - Chair of Audit Committee Date:
+С Councillor Jonathan Nunn - Chair of Audit Committee

+D Pate:

+0.0

 1.1 INTRODUCTION

 The accounting policies for the Authority have been prepared in accordance with International Financial Reporting Standards (IFRS), as adopted by the Chartered Institute of Public Finance and Accountancy's (CIPFA) Code for Local Authority Accounting.
 Where there is no specific guidance in the CIPFA Code, the Authority has developed its own accounting policy, which is aimed at creating information, which is: